Teguh Santosa: Long-term Peace Guaranteed by Balanced Power

 From this realist perspective, the power possessed by each country in the international arena also plays an important role in determining, creating, and maintaining peace.

-This was stated by an international relations observer, DR. Teguh Santosa, when giving a public lecture on the conflict on the Korean Peninsula in front of students of Sebelas Maret University (UNS), Solo, Friday afternoon, November 1, 2024.
+This was said by an international relations observer, DR. Teguh Santosa, when giving a public lecture on the conflict on the Korean Peninsula in the Sebelas Maret University (UNS), Solo, Friday afternoon, November 1, 2024.

 In a presentation entitled "Two Koreas: A Two-Level Game, Two Wars?"
 Masters degree holder from University of Hawaii at Manoa (UHM) and doctoral degree holder from Padjadjaran University (Unpad) reveals the story of the Korean Peninsula conflict and the logic of two-level games postulated by Robert D. Putnam in elaborating the foreign policy taken by a country.

-The logic of the two-level game states that the foreign policy of each country is influenced by the dynamics of national politics and political constellations in the international arena.
+The logic of the two-level game examines that the foreign policy of each country is influenced by the dynamics of national politics and political constellations in the international arena.

 He continued, the way to reduce tensions in the region is to significantly reduce the source of the tension.
 This means that the United States and its allies in the region must reduce pressure on North Korea, so that North Korea is not encouraged to increase military capacity and increase cooperation with their closest countries, in this case Russia.